 Each telephone threat, written message or other means of communication alleging that a bomb has been or will be placed must be considered serious and should immediately be investigated.

-A checklist for staff receiving a telephone bomb threat is in APPENDIX 1.
+A checklist for Trust colleagues receiving a telephone bomb threat, (see Appendix 1).

-The procedure for staff encountering a suspect package is in APPENDIX 2.
+The procedure for Trust colleagues encountering a suspect package, (see Appendix 2).